bjoernpl/de_instruct/README.md

 > How to obtain this data?

 Use open-source translation model ([No Language Left Behind](https://github.com/facebookresearch/fairseq/tree/nllb/)) to translate english [wikipedia](https://huggingface.co/datasets/wikipedia) to german (and maybe vice-versa to ensure high-quality german text).
+[See here](./wikipedia_translation.md) for more details.

 ## Finetuning on an instruct dataset